From Engineering Policy Guide

 Milestone VM – This is a liquid herbicide with a low use rate of 5 – 7 oz. per acre.
 It is very good on broadleaf species and provides so residual effect in the soil.
 One primary concern we have experienced is the herbicide leaving the site in a heavy rain event which occurs within 8 – 16 hours of application.
 The herbicide provides excellent control on most legumes except Sericea lespedeza, which means stay away from soybean fields.

 Outrider – This is the primary product MoDOT uses for the control of Johnsongrass.
 Outrider is very specific to Johnsongrass and will not cause damage to other turf species as long as the application rate stays below 1.33 oz. per acre.
 It is a dry flowable.

 Plateau – Herbicide used for native grass establishment and seedhead suppression or PGR.
 Rates are low as higher rates will eliminate fescue.

 Perspective - New generation herbicide offering a new mode of action to reduce resistance in plant materials.
 Is a dry flowable controlling a large variety of broadleaf weeds.
 Has proven to be very effective on teasel control when applied in the late fall.
 Rates vary dependent on application times and purpose.
 Range is from 3 – 5 oz. per acre and can be used as a stand alone product for broadleaf weed control or with a pre-emergent and non-selective herbicide for bare ground treatments.

-Rodeo, Roundup Pro, Roundup Pro Concentrate and Glyphosate – All of these are products we have used in recent years and all are Glyphosate-based.
-Glyphosate is used all over the world which has led to some plants becoming resistant.
-This herbicide is non-selective meaning it will kill any plant, so be careful.
+Rodeo – Glyphosate is used all over the world which has led to some plants becoming resistant.
+This herbicide is non-selective meaning it will kill any plant so be careful.
 Glyphosate is often added in total vegetation control if there are some green plants at the time of application.
 Rodeo is approved for aquatic use and does not have any surfactant in the inert ingredients in such as Roundup Pro and Roundup Pro Concentrate.